dev-ayomide/dtce-ict-system/README.md

 # DTCE ICT System

-A comprehensive ICT management system for the DTCE (Department of Technical and Computer Education) department, built with React and Vite.
+A comprehensive ICT management system for the DTCE department, built with React and Vite.
 This system manages tasks, guest passes, attendance tracking, and subunit coordination.

 ## 📋 Table of Contents